davesantos/jekyll-starter/README.md

 Jekyll Starter
 ===

-A starter Jekyll build without a theme dependancy.
+Setting up a Jekyll site from scratch takes quite a bit of a setup time.
+This project mitigates that problem by being a starter Jekyll build without a theme dependancy.

-### Installation
+## Installation

 ```
 bundle install